Pasar al contenido principal Saltar al pie de página del mapa del sitio

 5. Pay Your Employees

-Once you've deducted the proper taxes and withheld any deductions from employees' gross pay, their take-home or net pay is what remains.
-You'll pay employees according to their pre-selected receipt method, such as direct deposit, a paper check, or a paycard.
-Depending on your jurisdiction, you may need to include specific information on pay stubs typically provided to employees when wages are paid, either electronically or in paper form.
+Once you’ve deducted the proper taxes and withheld any deductions from employees’ gross pay, their take-home or net pay is what remains.
+You’ll pay employees according to their pre-selected receipt method, such as direct deposit, a paper check, or a paycard.
+Depending on your jurisdiction, you may need to include specific information on the pay stubs provided to employees when wages are paid.
 Employees should review their pay stubs and report any payroll mistakes.

 6. File Taxes